Radiating black holes in general relativity need not be singular: Conclusions

 There are still several unanswered questions.
 In particular more careful analyses are needed to understand which of the causal structure in Fig.~\ref{fig:RN_Evaporating} is realized.
 To this end, it is probably needed to go beyond what is considered a ``standard" modelization of Hawking radiation in the sense that the backreaction of the inner horizon must be under control.
 Crucially, this seems to be more of a calculational than a conceptual problem as all the physical ingredients are known.

 In conclusion, this work provides a proof of principle that the resolution of the singularity problem does not require exotic physics nor a full theory of quantum gravity, in stark contrast with what is widely assumed.
-Far from being a strong proof of the realization of any specific scenario, this paper suggests that classical general relativity, supplemented by known semiclassical effects, may already contain the seeds of singularity resolution. \\ \paragraph{Note added:} The day before this manuscript was uploaded, the paper~\cite{Gralla:2025gzl}, where a related idea is discussed, appeared on arXiv.
-There are some differences between the two works.
-The present one focuses on the singularity problem and tangentially touches issues related to the end of evaporation and the information loss problem.
-On the other hand,~\cite{Gralla:2025gzl} mostly focuses on the end point of the evaporation and the information loss problem, and at the end it explains the implications for the singularity problem.
-Furthermore, the cases in Fig.~\ref{subfig:RN_evaporation_0} and Fig.~\ref{subfig:RN_evaporation_i0} discussed in the present work were not considered in~\cite{Gralla:2025gzl}.
-However, the overlap of results is substantial.
+Far from being a strong proof of the realization of any specific scenario, this paper suggests that classical general relativity, supplemented by known semiclassical effects, may already contain the seeds of singularity resolution.